Kalaburagi, Karnataka

 Been there recently?

-After being a cultural and dharmic centre under the Rashtrakutas, Kalyana Chalukyas, Yadavas and the Kakatiyas, Kalaburagi came under the control of the Bahmani Sultans.
-The Sharana Basaveshwara temple in the heart of the city, built nearly 200 years ago, stands tall among all the religious structures that include only tombs and mosques.
+After being a cultural and dharmic centre under the Rashtrakutas, Kalyana Chalukyas, Yadavas, and Kakatiyas, Kalaburagi came under the control of the Bahmani Sultans, who promptly imposed their dominant ideology on the city, and the remnants of it are what we get to see today, partly covering the city.
+The Sharana Basaveshwara temple in the heart of the city, built nearly 200 years ago, stands tall among all the religious structures.
 The district stands testimony to the glorious rule of the Kalyana Chalukyas, whose capital city, Kalyana, was not far off.
-The strong cultural heritage in the form of amazing ancient temples in the rural areas is a testimony to a vibrant society that existed.
+The strong cultural heritage in the form of amazing ancient temples in the rural areas, is a testimony to a vibrant society that existed.
 A traveller who loves history, monuments, and ancient temples must surely head for Kalaburagi.
 August to December is the best time to visit Kalaburagi.
 The city is approximately 570 kilometres away from Bengaluru and about 230 kilometres away from Hyderabad.
-The city has a well connected rail station and a domestic airport.
+The city has a well-connected rail station and a domestic airport.
 The nearest international airport is in Hyderabad.

 Nearby Places to See